seeebiii/ses-verify-identities/README.md

 ## Install

-At the moment only a TypeScript construct is supported.
+At the moment only TypeScript/JavaScript is supported.

-**Note:** The versioning of this construct is aligned with the AWS CDK versioning.
-This (hopefully) reduces confusion when managing your CDK dependencies.

 ### npm